Chapter 32 : Halloween

 "Exactly," I agree.
 "So, you said you made your decision..."
 I trailed off, trying to direct the conversation back to the purpose of this meeting.

 "Ah, yes," she says, looking back down at my letter lying on the desk in front of her along with the sample of my flyer.
-"As I said, I normally would be against such a thing but... as you are opening this to the entire school--well, 4th year and up, of course, as the younger students will not be attending--and as long as you aren't taking advantage of your fellow students with your pricing, I see nothing wrong with this proposal.
+"As I said, I normally would be against such a thing but... as you are opening this to the entire school--well, 4th year and up, of course, as the younger students will not be attending--and as long as you aren't taking advantage of your fellow students with your pricing methods, I see nothing wrong with this proposal.
 The whole point of the Masquerade Ball is to build house unity and, I say this with no intention to offend you or your housemates, Slytherin has always been the least susceptible to this goal.
 Therefore I think that your initiative to help your fellow classmates of every house could encourage others to be more forthcoming as well."

 So, now I’m just a part of your unity-building agenda?
 A test subject sent out to see if we Slytherins really can play nice with the rest?
 I am slightly offended but if it will get me what I want then I’ll take it.